 The Colorado Healthcare Ethics Resource Group has created guides and tip sheets to help people consider specific medical treatments, values and decision-making during the COVID-19 pandemic.

 “Conversations about things we do not have power over help to give us a sense of control,” said Peggy Budai, a nurse practitioner for UCHealth who serves on the state committee that created the guides.
 “We cannot predict every choice we may have to make, but we can give those we love the guidance to confidently make decisions for us.
 This is the time to help the people closest to us —our friends, our spouses, our parents or grandparents—get the care that is right for them if they become seriously ill with COVID-19.”

 Consider your next steps with these tools:

 - Use the Conversation Project’s Being Prepared in the Time of COVID-19 guide and start talking today with a trusted loved one in person, by phone, or video chat.

 - Complete a Medical Durable Power of Attorney Document MDPOA.
-You can fill it out on UCHealth’s patient portal, My Health Connection (helpful instructions), or visit Colorado Care Planning to get tips to fill out their online form.
+You can fill it out on UCHealth’s patient portal, My Health Connection (helpful instructions).

 - Review the COVID-19 Treatment Decision Guide.
 If you go to the hospital and become seriously ill, these are the questions you likely will be asked.